Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Experiments

-Figure \ref{fig_KL_converge_plain} shows a similar quantitative comparison between anchored ensembles and a ReLU GP on the Boston dataset.
-Varying both the width of the NN, and number of NNs in the ensemble, Kullback-Leibler (KL) divergence between the two predictive distributions was measured.
-Training was done on 50\% of the data, testing on the other 50\%.
-Results were averaged over ten runs.
-The `ideal' line shows the metric when posterior samples from the GP itself, rather than anchored NNs, were used.

-Increasing both NN width and number of NNs in the ensemble decreases KL divergence, with little extra performance gained by widening the NN beyond 64 nodes, and increasing the ensemble size beyond 10.
-Some small amount of residual difference remains even for 40 NNs of $1,024$ nodes.
+To assess how precisely anchored ensembling performs Bayesian inference on a real dataset, we compared its predictive distribution with that of an exact method (ReLU GP) on the Boston housing dataset.
+Figure \ref{fig_KL_converge_plain} quantifies the difference when varying both the width of the NN, and number of NNs in the ensemble.
+KL divergence between the two predictive distributions was measured and found to decrease as both NN width and number of NNs was increased.
+As in figure \ref{fig_convergence_toy1d} a small amount of residual difference remains even for 40xNNs of $1,024$ nodes.

-Both figures suggest the posterior found by anchored ensembles contains some bias compared to the true posterior.